tgi-io/tgi-core/spec/README.md

 </blockquote>
 ## [&#9664;](#-model)&nbsp;[&#8984;](#constructors)&nbsp;[&#9654;](#-request) &nbsp;Procedure
 #### Procedure Class
-`Procedure` manages a set of _Command_ objects.
+`Procedure` manages a set of `Command`s.
 It provides a pattern for handling asynchronous and synchronous command execution.

 _Command_ objects create and manage the _Procedure_ object.